U of T Technology & Startup Explorer

 An Improved CRISPR-Cas System for Systemic and Combinatorial Genome Wide Screens

 Genome wide knockout screens can be used to elucidate genetic pathways and identify novel drug targets.
 They work by analyzing the impact of gene inactivation on a measured physiological readout, such as cell survival.
 CRISPR-Cas9 is a simple and effective tool used to disrupt single genes on a large scale.
 However, generating the necessary pooled libraries to simultaneously inactivate two or more genes (i.e. double knockout) is challenging.
 Furthermore, other limitations that impact its efficiency exist, such as recombination between duplicated promoters and expression cassettes.
 Cas12a has been proposed as an attractive alternative to Cas9 as its intrinsic RNAase activity can be used to generate multiple distinct gRNAs from a single concatemer.
-However, it too has its deficiencies, such as a low double knockout efficiency (
+However, it too has its deficiencies, such as a low double knockout efficiency (15%).
+Thus, there is a need for improved techniques to probe genetic interactions (GIs) between two or more gene participants.

 Read more...